How to Make Cheese Foam for Milk Tea

 If you don’t want so much sugar in your drink, you may substitute the sugar for xylitol or erythritol.

-For vegan cheese tea
+To make vegan cheese tea

 Keto cheese tea

-And then use a keto friend sweetener.
+- use a keto friend sweetener

 Cream cheese substitutes